savoirfairelinux/jami-project/README.rst

     ./build.py --dependencies

 Your distribution's package manager will be used.
+Adding the ``-y`` flag will install the dependencies non-interactively (assumes yes at all prompts).

 2. Build and install locally under this repository: